Elearnmarkets - Financial Market Learning

 Payments bank is a differentiated bank conceptualized by the Reserve Bank of India with a specific objective of catering to the unbanked and underbanked.

-Payments bank aims to service these customers especially those of the lower income group and are expected to meet the remittance and credit needs of the unorganized sectors, small business or any low-income group.
+Payments bank aims to service these customers, especially those of the lower-income group, and are expected to meet the remittance and credit needs of the unorganized sectors, small businesses or any low-income group.

 These payment banks accept a restricted amount up to Rs 1,00,000 per customer.

-The savings and the current account can be operated by such banks but they cannot issue credit cards and loans.
+Such banks can operate savings and current accounts, but they cannot issue credit cards or loans.

-World Bank reported that India is a home to 21% of the world’s unbanked adults.
+World Bank reported that India is home to 21% of the world’s unbanked adults.

 Why Payments bank is a preferred choice?

-While opening a normal bank account is time-consuming and requires a lot of documentation, payment bank, on the other hand, is rather quick and pretty simple.
+While opening a normal bank account is time-consuming and requires extensive documentation, opening a payment bank account, on the other hand, is rather quick and pretty simple.

 Today where everyone has a mobile phone, one can easily operate the same through the cell phone and need not stand in a queue.